sspabhishek/SmartHome_NodeMCU_SinricPro_Alexa_GoogleAssistant/README.md

 **SmartHome_NodeMCU_SinricPro_Alexa_GoogleAssistant**

-This repository contains the code and documentation for setting up a smart home automation system using NodeMCU, SinricPro, and integrating with both Amazon Alexa and Google Assistant.
+This repository contains the code and documentation for setting up a smart home automation system using NodeMCU, and SinricPro, and integrating with both Amazon Alexa and Google Assistant.

 **Features:**